- Check the Loading Speed

 - Maintain Fresh Content

 Old content, in most cases, means the blogs and articles on your site.
-You need to keep going back to them and update them with the latest information on a regular basis.
+You need to keep going back to them and update them with the latest information regularly.
 They need TLC and can be revised in the ways mentioned below:

 - Rearrange or re-write certain sections